Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `collidingReference`

+*Read-only*.
 The reference that the mobile has collided with this frame.

 **Returns**: